Best Ollama Models for 8GB RAM in 2026: Honest Tests & Recommendations

 ❌ Large context windows (8K+ tokens)

 General rule: if ollama run takes longer than 30 seconds to load and the first response comes after a minute — the model is too large for your system.
-Don't expect it to "warm up" — close it and choose a smaller model.
+Don't expect it to "warm up" — close it and get a smaller model.

 Comparison of models by size, quality, and tasks — in the article Top 10 Ollama Models in 2026: Which to Choose.

-🎯 Benchmarks: What to Expect in Practice
+🎯 Tests: What to Expect in Practice

 Performance Summary Table